weimingtom/kirikiroid2_fork3/README.md

 * Need SDL.h ?
 Need swscale.h ?
 Need avcodec.h ?
 Need pkg-config ?
 * No history file list, it displays empty list
 * Need remove libEGL.a link lib ?
-* Msys2 building is failed
+* (TODO) Msys2 building is failed, it can run but can't startup a .xp3 game pack

 =========================================================